 So on one hand we have the boon of being able to connect with the world with the click of a tab and on the other we had the ticking bomb that could disrupt lives with one easy published post.
 Just as Facebook gave direction to the support for a revolution for Egypt — it gave Justice for Mark Duggan a path too.
 The path was one of violent riots and uncontrollable looting.
 The same social commentators who patted Facebook on the back and spoke about the shining good of the social networking mediums — now raged about the evil that it had come to be.
 It was no longer the shinning badge on the collar.
 On one had people use Twitter to circulate information in seconds, the same hash-tags become instruction sites for terror.

 The same sites that allowed groups for communal harmony, also allowed groups that fostered communal hate.
 It is a free domain – and there are no rules on content.
 But, the society, the governments, the industry will have to take steps to curb the spread of hate messages, fake news without compromising the right to freedom of speech of the netizens.
-With rights, come duties.
+With rights, come duties; with freedom, comes virtue.